Directions to LRC

 - In 1974, the Greenfield and the National Guard terminated their lease with the LRC for use of the 200 yard range.

-- In 1982, the LRC voted was approved become a DCM-affiliated club.
+- In 1982, the LRC voted to and approved to become affiliated with the DCM.
 From this, the LRC became

 eligible to purchase from the DCM .30-'06 cartridges to be sold for use at the high power rifle matches.